Ahmedgadein/Modern-House/README.md

 The model is built with Revit Software, a highly regarded Building Information Modelling (BIM) with robust features.
 The model will be divided into three Revit files:
 - Architectural
 - Mechanical
-- Electrical

 ## Scope of Modelling:
 #### HVAC
-- Fan Coil Units FCU
+- VAV Boxes
 - Ducts
-- Chilled Water Piping
+- Duct Sizing
+- Rooftop Unit Integration

 #### Plumbing
-Drainage system (waste, soil, vent)

 #### Fire-Fighting
-- Sprinklers
-- Fire fighting network

 ## Floor Plans